pivotal-cf/om/docs/upload-stemcell/README.md

-  --floating               string             assigns the stemcell to all compatible products  (default: true) --force, -f              bool               upload stemcell even if it already exists on the target Ops Manager --shasum                 string             shasum of the provided product file to be used for validation --stemcell, -s           string (required)  path to stemcell (NOTE: use absolute path) --var, -v                string (variadic)  load variable from the command line.
+  --floating               string             assigns the stemcell to all compatible products  (default: true) --force, -f              bool               upload stemcell even if it already exists on the target Ops Manager --shasum                 string             shasum of the provided product file to be used for validation --stemcell, -s           string (required)  path to stemcell --var, -v                string (variadic)  load variable from the command line.
 Format: VAR=VAL --vars-env, OM_VARS_ENV  string (variadic)  load variables from environment variables matching the provided prefix (e.g.: 'MY' to load MY_var=value)
   --vars-file, -l          string (variadic)  load variables from a YAML file